zenml-io/rag-recipes/README.md

 - Caching: Speed up experimentation by caching pipeline steps.
 - Visualization: Interactive dashboards and visualizations to quickly interpret evaluation metrics.

-Learn more about ZenML at zenml.io.
+Learn more about ZenML at [zenml.io](https://zenml.io).
+Sign up for our free [newsletter](https://www.zenml.io/newsletter-signup) to stay updated on the latest RAG recipes and other LLMOps best practices and news.
+You can also join our [Slack community](https://www.zenml.io/slack-invite) to learn how people use ZenML in production and share your own experiences.

 ## 🤝 Contributing
 We welcome contributions!
 Whether it's adding new RAG patterns, improving existing evaluation pipelines, or enhancing documentation—your input is valuable.
 Please open an issue or submit a pull request to get involved.

 ## 📖 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for details.